JasonSteving99/claro-lang/mdbook_docs/src/getting_started/first_program/first_program.tmpl.md

 # Your First Program

-Now that you've you've set up your starter Claro project in the previous section, let's go through the process of implementing your first program!
+Now that you've set up your starter Claro project in the previous section, let's go through the process of implementing your first program!

 ## Create `hello_world.claro`